ydkmlt84/navy_sf_training/docs/blog/posts/list_emails.md

 ![main-page](main-page.png)

-## Open ARM App Launcher

 ### Step 2

-Once you are logged in and at the Main Page... you want to click on the ARM App Launcher
+Once you are logged in and at the Main Page... you want to click on the ARM App Launcher.

 ![arm-button](arm-button.png)

 ### Step 3

 Search using the word `contacts` in the box.
 Click on `Contacts`

 ![arm-contacts](arm-contacts.png)

 ### Step 4

 Once you click Contacts, you will always be taken to the `Recently Viewed` page.
 Yours may look different than the screenshot, but it will always be `Recently Viewed`.
-(1)
+(1) { .annotate }

 1. In the future when you have some lists saved, you can click the drop-down button next to `Recently Viewed` and choose your saved list.